-Qualifying households will have electric or solid fuel central heating, no central heating or an old (over 15 years) or broken oil or LPG boiler.
-NISEP schemes must target such homes, and set appropriate vulnerability criteria to ensure that funds are used to assist those most in need by installing a package of energy efficiency measures, such as those described below:
+Qualifying households will have electric or solid fuel central heating, no central heating or an old or broken oil or LPG boiler.
+Heating systems with oil or LPG boilers must be at least 15 years old or be broken beyond viable repair for these properties to be eligible for whole house solutions.
+Schemes replacing old oil or LPG boilers should ensure that the make, model type and age of the boiler are recorded.

-- Cavity wall insulation (£460); - Full loft insulation (£570); - Tank insulation (£12); - An efficient central heating system with controls (Average £3,700); - If deemed necessary and appropriate renewable technologies such as solar thermal panels or biomass boilers can also be provided; - Internal or external solid wall insulation for hard to treat homes;
+NISEP schemes must target these qualifying properties and set appropriate vulnerability criteria to ensure that funds are used to assist those most in need.
+Whole house solutions should include a full package of energy efficiency measures, such as those described below:

-• Energy efficient lighting/light bulbs may also be provided as part of a whole house solution.
+- Cavity wall insulation (£460); - Full loft insulation (£570); - Hot water cylinder insulation (£12); - An efficient central heating system with controls (Average £3,700); - Lagging of hot and cold water pipes; - If deemed necessary and appropriate renewable technologies such as solar thermal panels or biomass boilers can also be provided; - Internal or external solid wall insulation for hard to treat homes: - Energy efficient lighting/light bulbs may also be provided as part of a whole house solution.